-The questions and answers listed below are just SOME of the frequent questions we receive regarding residence life.
-Feel free to take a look, and if you need more information or haven’t quite found what you’re looking for, don’t hesitate to contact the Student Life Office at (207) 778-7348 or the appropriate Hall Director for your residential complex.
+The questions and answers listed below are just some of the frequent questions we receive regarding residence life.
+Feel free to take a look, and if you need more information or haven’t quite found what you’re looking for, don’t hesitate to contact the Student Life Office at (207) 778-7348 or the appropriate Graduate Area Coordinator for your residential complex.
 For more information about housing, contact Kelsey Champagne-Smith, Assistant Director of Housing and Academic Success.

 Who in the halls can help me with problems or questions when they arise?
 Back to top